kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_flashlight.md

 The Flashlight tool can be used to provide light or signal for help.
-As with any tool in Trail Sense, it is always best to carry a real flashlight with you.
+As with any tool in Ocean Sense, it is always best to carry a real flashlight with you.

 ## Flashlight
 Tap the flashlight button to toggle the flashlight on or off.
 When the flashlight is on (in any mode), a notification will be displayed to allow you to quickly turn it off.